Bandwagonesque: Reception

-The liner notes to the 2009 Big Star box set Keep an Eye on the Sky said that Bandwagonesque was "... an album so in thrall to Chilton, Bell, and company that some critics had taken to calling it "Big Star's 4th."
+The liner notes to the 2009 Big Star box set Keep an Eye on the Sky said that Bandwagonesque was "... an album so in thrall to Chilton, Bell, and company that some critics had taken to calling it 'Big Star's 4th.'"

 Legacy

+In 2000, Bandwagonesque was voted number 386 in Colin Larkin's All Time Top 1000 Albums.
+In 2013, NME ranked Bandwagonesque at number 115 on its list of the 500 greatest albums of all time.

-In 2006 the album was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.
-In 2013, NME ranked it at number 115 in its list of the 500 Greatest Albums of All Time.
+Bandwagonesque was performed live in its entirety in 2006 as part of the All Tomorrow's Parties-curated Don't Look Back series.

 "The Concept" was also featured prominently in the 2011 film Young Adult.
 "What You Do To Me" was featured in the 2013 film The World's End and on its soundtrack album.

-On July 28, 2017, Benjamin Gibbard of Death Cab for Cutie released Bandwagonesque, an album covering all twelve tracks of the original 1991 release.
+On July 28, 2017, Benjamin Gibbard of Death Cab for Cutie released Bandwagonesque, an album covering the original 1991 release.
 He noted that it was "[his] favorite record by [his] favorite band of all time."